At a Glance

 As a Principal Geophysicist, it's crucial to demonstrate your expertise in seismic interpretation and geological modelling.
 Be prepared to discuss specific projects where you've successfully applied these skills, and consider bringing examples of your work to illustrate your capabilities.

-This role requires working closely with geologists, reservoir engineers, and drilling engineers.
-Highlight your experience in multidisciplinary teams and provide examples of how you've effectively collaborated to solve complex problems in the past.
+This role requires collaboration with geologists, engineers, and other professionals.
+Highlight your experience working in multidisciplinary teams and provide examples of how you contributed to solving complex problems together.